lajohnston/smslib/README.md

 ### Unsafe Register Preservation

-As part of the speed priority the library routines will happily 'clobber' register values without preserving them onto the stack.
+As part of the speed priority, by default the library routines will happily 'clobber' register values without preserving them onto the stack.
 This is because `push` and `pop` calls on multiple register pairs is expensive, and you may not even need some of them preserved.

 The register values before and after a call may therefore change.
-This shifts the responsibility of preservation to you, mainly for efficiency reasons; you know best what registers you actually care about, so only need to preserve those.
-The flipside of this is that it is a bit of a 'gotcha' to be aware of.
+This shifts the responsibility of preservation to the caller, mainly for efficiency reasons; the caller knows best what registers it actually cares about, so only needs to preserve those.

+The flipside of this is that it is a bit of a 'gotcha' to be aware of, so you can opt-out of this by enabling the `registers.AUTO_PRESERVE` setting to ensure all registers are preserved by default (see [registers.asm](./docs/registers.md)).

 ### Decoupled

-SMSLib modules for the most part are independent of one another so you can pick or choose only the ones you want.
+SMSLib modules for the most part are independent of one another so you can pick and choose only the ones you want.
 For convenience you can just include `smslib.asm` and this will pull the main ones in for you.
-In either case WLA-DX will only assemble the code you actually use.
+In either case WLA-DX will only assemble the code you actually use so long as it's not executed with the `-k` (keep) option.

 ### Namespaced Prefixes